porscheofficial/speed-estimation-traffic-monitoring/README.md

-# Traffic speed estimation for uncalibrated camera footage
+# FARSEC: A Reproducible Framework for Automatic Real-Time Vehicle Speed Estimation Using Traffic Camera

 Goal of this repository is to provide an easy way of estimating the speed of traffic from uncalibrated video footage.